 Prescription Pain Medication

-Common examples of these medications include Hydrocodone (Norco, Vicodin), Oxycodone (Oxycontin, Percocet), Morphine, Methadone, and Fentanyl.
+Some of the common pain medications prescribed include Hydrocodone (Norco, Vicodin), Oxycodone (Oxycontin, Percocet), Morphine, Methadone and Fentanyl.

 - Regular or daily use

 - Feeling flu-like symptoms when you stop taking opioids or lower your normal amount

 - Getting multiple opiate medications from different prescribers at the same time